finger563/cbsat/doc/src/results.rst

 .. figure:: /images/results/maren_namek_data.png
    :align: center

+   Analysis of the system with our tools.

 .. figure:: /images/results/nc_namek_data.png
    :align: center

+   Network-Calculus based analysis of the system.

 We developed software which produces data according to a supplied input profile and configured the system's network to provide the